Increase your odds of smooth travels and reduce stress by using these valuable tips.

 7. Put your contact info on and in all your luggage.
 Take pictures of each piece of luggage and the contents before you leave home.

 Place your contact info outside and inside the suitcase as exterior tags fall off.
-It is crucial to make the writing clear, and it needs to include your name, address, home country, email, and phone number with the country dialing code on all luggage.
+It is crucial to make the writing clear, including your name, address, home country, email, and phone number, with the country dialing code on all luggage.
 People often forget to add email, home country, and country dialing code; these are essential.
-If your luggage gets on the wrong plane and lands up in South Africa, the person who handles it may not know the U.S. dialing code or what country North Dakota is located in.
+If your luggage gets on the wrong plane and lands in South Africa, the person handling it may not know the U.S. dialing code or what country North Dakota is located in.
 Many people can now text or email from their cell phones, so providing various quick methods to reach you is valuable.

-Take a picture of each piece of luggage and its contents before leaving for the airport.
+Please take a picture of each piece of luggage and its contents before leaving for the airport.
 The airline will often ask for a description or image if your luggage is lost.
-If your luggage can’t reach you during your travels and you need to make a claim for its contents, pictures will help that claim process.
+If your luggage can’t reach you during your travels and you need to claim its contents, pictures will help that claim process.

 8. Make copies of all travel documents and cards